 After mentoring dozens of interns, here’s what I’ve learned matters most:

 • Context over templates: No two businesses are the same, and good marketers learn to listen before they prescribe.
+For more on this, see my article on why Nepali businesses misunderstand digital marketing.

 • Copywriting clarity: Being able to write clearly and persuasively is underrated—and often overlooked.